Alice Henry: Suffrage and the Women's Trade Union League

 Henry saw current legislation and policy as not helping.

 "I do not feel that the vote is any sort of advance for women.
 If you give suffrage to men and not women you are putting women on a relatively lower plane.
 Society will go backward if women don't get to vote."

 Through her own personal experience in Australia she said that women's suffrage there had resulted in a more positive shift in attitudes toward women in the industry.
 She cited that wages and factory conditions have improved and that in general industries had become more humanised.
 Henry did admit that the women had not been the only factor in these changes but that the increased power in women had a materially role in aiding these changes.

 Later life and legacy

 Henry retired to Santa Barbara, California in 1928 after completing a lecture and investigation tour in Britain.
 After suffering financially during the Great Depression, Henry returned to Australia in 1933.
 She continued her work later in life, and compiled a bibliography of Australian woman writers in 1937.
 Henry died on 14 February 1943 in a hospital in Melbourne.

 Throughout her life Henry was passionate about feminism and the equal rights of women.
 Her passion for the emancipation and equality of women is her main legacy, as she devoted much of her life and writing towards that cause.
-Her two books The Trade Union Woman and Women in the Labor Movement offer insight into the lives of working-class women involved in progressive movements in the early twentieth century.
+Her two books The Trade Union Woman and Women and the Labor Movement offer insight into the lives of working-class women involved in progressive movements in the early twentieth century.